Housing & Where to Live

 For more information on Chicago neighborhoods, visit www.chicagoneighborhoods.cc.

 IIT On-Campus Housing

 While most law students prefer to live in more vibrant areas of Chicago, housing on the IIT campus (approximately 6 miles south of the law school) is an attractive option for students who place a premium on affordability and convenience.
-A free shuttle bus is available between the IIT campus and the law school.
 We encourage you to visit the residence halls and neighborhood before finalizing an agreement.

 One option for on-campus housing is State Street Village, IIT's award-winning student residence hall.
 This modern residence hall offers furnished two-bedroom semi-suites or apartment style units.